joecity/jekyll-now/_posts/2015-01-22-estimation-abuse.md

 {: .notice}

 ## Summary

+Estimates and velocity should be tools for the team only; they help the product owner prioritise the backlog, and they can help the team to inspect both the the user stories and how they are working as a team.
+Any other use of these numbers has very limited value and potentially harmful side effects.

 A lot of time and energy can go into the estimate debate.
 Do we estimate, do we not, do we use tasks and hours, do we use points, t-shirt sizes or Chuck Norris kick heights?
 If we keep points in their rightful place - as a tool to benefit the team only, then the debate should not be so strong and the burden not so heavy.
 Let the team decide what to do, and in the true spirit of empiricism, try each method.
 Try points, try t-shirt sizes, try #noestimates... and let the team decide what works best for them.